 Adjacent to Mountain View Middle School, in Aloha.
 The park is situated in a culturally and economically diverse neighborhood.
-(Based on school demographics: 30 percent Hispanic, 6 percent Asian, 11 percent other minority ethnicity.)
+(Based on school demographics: 30% Hispanic, 6% Asian, 11% other minority ethnicity.)

-Neighborhood families speak some two dozen native languages, and nearly 60 percent of neightborhood students are eligible for free or reduced lunch.
+Neighborhood families speak some two dozen native languages, and nearly 60% of neighborhood students are eligible for free or reduced lunch.

 Multi-purpose sports fields